BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: CONCLUSION

 \section{CONCLUSION}

 In this paper, we introduced a novel labeling convention for sports ball detectors that explicitly incorporates motion blur, significantly improving detection performance across all models tested on our newly introduced table tennis dataset.
-We also presented BlurBall, a detector capable of jointly estimating ball position and motion blur, offering valuable cues about the ball’s velocity and enabling more accurate trajectory prediction.
+We also presented BlurBall, a detector that jointly estimates ball position and motion blur, providing valuable velocity cues and enabling more accurate trajectory prediction.
 Our model achieves competitive performance by integrating attention mechanisms, which benefit from multi-frame inputs.
 Our approach enables more precise and robust tracking, with strong potential for broader applications in high-speed sports analytics and real-world deployments.